-- If you are installing UnixWare on a drive attached to a ServeRAID adapter or controller, follow the instructions in "Installing UnixWare on a ServeRAID Drive." - If you are installing UnixWare on a drive attached to a non-ServeRAID adapter or controller and you intend to store only data on the drives attached to your ServeRAID adapters and controllers, follow the instructions in "Installing UnixWare on a Non-ServeRAID Drive" on page 152.
+- If you are installing UnixWare on a drive attached to a ServeRAID adapter or controller, follow the instructions in "Installing UnixWare on a ServeRAID drive." - If you are installing UnixWare on a drive attached to a non-ServeRAID adapter or controller and you intend to store only data on the drives attached to the ServeRAID adapters and controllers, follow the instructions in "Installing UnixWare on a non-ServeRAID drive" on page 152.

-Installing UnixWare on a ServeRAID Drive: Use the following instructions if you are using multiple disk-storage adapters or controllers and you are installing
+Installing UnixWare on a ServeRAID drive: Use the following instructions if you are using multiple disk-storage adapters or controllers and you are installing